zparizadz/adjust_bash_task/README.md

 # adjust_bash_task
-A task for adjust Co
+This is a task for adjust Co in bash Script to generate random number between 1 to 10.

+Developed by Zahra Parizad.